Add an edge node

 Click the COPY button to copy the install command to your clipboard.

-Run the node Install script
+Run the node register script

 Install Node